We are still here to help

-The lockdown conditions during the COVID-19 virus outbreak is causing particular levels of stress for some families and for socially isolated people.
+Restrictions put in place during the COVID-19 virus outbreak can cause particular levels of stress for some families and for socially isolated people.
 In some cases, increased stress or frustration can result in children or adults being exposed to, or experiencing, violence or harm.

 People who are more at risk

-Vulnerable people may become less visible during the lockdown period as they remain at home and have less contact with others.
+Vulnerable people may become less visible as they remain at home and have less contact with others.
 Having less contact with others means there is less chance to say if something is not right or if someone feels unsafe or in danger.

 - Children and young people

 - People living with partners who are violent or abusive

 - People living in households where someone has a drug or alcohol problem

 - People with mental health problems or learning disabilities